“America has a great story, a phenomenal story. It is a wonderful experiment that started off horribly wrong.”

 This quarter, Watching Black on Network Television: From Amos and Andy to Oprah is being offered as an undergraduate humanities course.
 It addresses the perception of African Americans in the media, the media’s role in how stereotypes are perpetuated; and relates to our countries origins as built upon the slave trade.
 The eradication of Jim Crow laws, the Civil Rights Movement, and even our first African American President has not resulted in a post-racial society, as some would like to think, Dr. Parker-Gills says.
 “We are addressing police issues, under-representation, the impact of received images, pay gaps, and a host of other inequalities based on skin color, gender, and sexual orientation.”
 In addressing the issues that society grapples with today, and considering new elements coming into play in the mainstream, such as Black Lives Matter, the “whys” and “whats” are key.

 The “why,” goes back to the fact that African Americans did not arrive through Ellis Island.
 “First there was the march to the caves, then the ships, the auction blocks, and the plantations.”
-She discusses Post Traumatic Slave Syndrome (PTSS), which describe a set of behaviors, beliefs, and actions associated with or related to multi-generational trauma.
+She discusses Post Traumatic Slave Syndrome (PTSS), which describes a set of behaviors, beliefs, and actions associated with or related to multi-generational trauma.
 “Race started us off [in the U.S.], and race still matters.”

 And the “whats”… In the 80s, Dr. Parker-Gills served as an educational consultant for multiple episodes of Pryor’s Place, a children’s T.V. show hosted by Richard Pryor.
 She describes sitting at a table with the show’s writers, as the only female in the room.
 There was one other African American, a man, who was also the only other one in the room with children.
 The rest of the people responsible for creating the material “representational” of black culture, were single white men.